 House wines such as Chilean Chardonnay, Sauvignon Blanc, Merlot and Cabernet Sauvignon will be served with dinner.

-Season: The lodge is closed August and September, as well as Christmas.
+Season: The lodge is closed August through September and late December.

 Rates are per person based on 1 angler per room, 2 anglers per guide.